Vissiniti is the website of Margaret Murphy, an amateur planetary scientist and aspiring screenwriter.

-If you don’t find the subject of asteroid spectral types and taxonomies too tedious, she has written a popular essay covering the half a century of asteroid classification systems, a read that might just keep you busy for the same length of time.
+If you don’t find the subject of asteroid spectral types and taxonomies too tedious, she has written a popular essay covering the half a century of asteroid classification systems.
+It’s a long read that might just keep you busy for another half a century.

 Prior to that, she undertook a deep dive into the compositions of spinel group minerals in meteorites that took many months to compile, but shelved it due to lack of inspiration (actually, it defeated her, but it may resurface one day, if she ever properly resumes her academic activities again).

 One flew east, one flew west…recalling what another (Mc)Murphy said, “a little change never hurt, a little variety,” so you may see articles on this website on subjects completely unrelated to planetary science and wonder what on earth they are doing here.